Skip to content ↓

 When the second World War was over, he decided that he wanted his own printing press and he founded The English Press Ltd. It all grew to such proportions that the present large building in Reata Road was bought, installed and occupied.

 Mr Rathbone's first wife was a Miss Brenner of the famous Swiss family.
 Their two children died young.
-In 1950 he married again his second wife being Madame Olga Alferova from a very old Russian family.
+In 1950 he married again, his second wife being Madame Olga Alferova from a very old Russian family.
 Mrs Rathbone nursed him devotedly until the end.
 He was a man of such varied interests that it is difficult to assess which were the most important.
 He was a gifted writer with great clarity of style.
-There seemed to be no limit to his studies which included engineering, archeology, history and science and he would enjoy books in French and German, both of which he spoke fluently.
+There seemed to be no limit to his studies which included engineering, archaeology, history and science and he would enjoy books in French and German, both of which he spoke fluently.
 His crowded bookshelves testify to his many fields of activity.
 So passes an irreplaceable pioneer of Kenya, a wonderful host, an excellent raconteur, and - speaking personally - the most sympathetic friend and helpful adviser in the world. - K.L.R.

-Barnes - Nairobi City Park Cemetery - J.S.
+Nairobi City Park cemetery - J.S.
 Rathbone, died 25 Nov 1963 aged 84 AND Emmy L. Rathbone, Swiss, died 16 Sep 1949 aged 69, buried at Nanyuki

 Paice's Place - J.S.
 Rathbone was perhaps the most successful of the district's shopkeepers.
 He owned a soldier settlement farm in North Kenya, established a store on it, another store in Nyeri, the Township Store in Nanyuki, and also owned the Dewdrop Inn in Rumuruti.
 He lost his farm to his mortgagor and his Nyeri store went bankrupt in 1926 but Rathbone remained in Nanyuki.
 He was a member of both the Township Committee and a driving force behind Nanyuki's school, but significantly he was never involved in either the gymkhana or the Nanyuki Farmers' Association.